dropzone/website/README.md

 ## Testing

 Tests are written with Cypress.
+Run them like this:

 ```bash
 $(npm bin)/cypress open